Last update: 01.08.2019

-It’s also worth noting that security features differ between the free and premium proXPN packages.
-For instance, if you pay extra, proXPN supplies a kind of kill switch via its “VPN Guard” tool, which shuts down whatever website you are visiting if the VPN connection drops.
+It’s also worth noting that proXPN supplies a kind of kill switch via its “VPN Guard” tool, which shuts down whatever website you are visiting if the VPN connection drops.

-So, we found that there wasn’t a clear answer to the question ‘is proXPN safe?’
+So, we found that there is no clear answer to the question “is proXPN safe to use?”
 It’s certainly not the best, and certainly not the worst.

-So, in terms of speed, don’t expect miracles when you use your proXPN login – just a middle of the road, decent VPN connection.
+So, in terms of speed, don’t expect miracles when using proXPN – just a middle of the road, decent VPN connection.

 How to download proXPN

 Getting hold of a proXPN download is extremely easy.
 In fact, it might be too easy for our tastes.
-All you need to do is head to the proXPN website and click the “download” button in the top right-hand corner.
-This doesn’t take you to a download page, but starts an automatic .exe download, which is not something we generally like to see.
+All you need to do is head to the proXPN website and click the Download button in the top right-hand corner.

-It’s also strange because proXPN offer their services across multiple platforms.
-Options include Windows, MacOS, iOS and Android phones.
-We didn’t try all of them and the automatic download corresponded to our OS.
-Still, for security reasons, we tend to prefer manually choosing downloads.
+We didn’t try all of them to see if the automated download offer corresponded to our OS.
+Still, for security reasons, we tend to prefer manually choosing what we’ll be downloading.

 How to install it